East Frisian Tea and the Famous Ostfriesentee Ceremony

 East Frisian Tea Ceremony or Teetied

-But Ostfriesentee is not just a beverage to pour in a mug and slurp.
+But Ostfriesentee is not just a beverage to pour into a mug and slurp.
 When you arrive at someone’s home, don’t be surprised if they offer you Tea.
 (And fair warning, the expectation is that you will drink at least 3 cups full).
-Tea in Ostfriesen comes with a list of cultural expectations and a tea ceremony that’s almost as elaborate as the one in Japan.
-Teetied, Ostfriesen Platt for Tea Time usually takes place between 11 am and 3 pm (but they aren’t bound to that, and have been known to drink tea at 11pm).
+Tea in Ostfriesen comes with a list of cultural expectations and a tea ceremony almost as elaborate as the one in Japan.
+Teetied, Ostfriesen Platt for Tea Time usually takes place between 11 am and 3 pm.
+But they aren’t bound to that and have been known to drink tea at 11 pm.

 The Ceremony goes like this-